galaxyproject/SARS-CoV-2/Variation/README.md

 ### Jupyter notebook

-Jupyter notebook requires GenBank file (#1 above) and the output of the workflow described below.
+Jupyter notebook requires GenBank file (#1 from above) and the output of the workflow described below.

 ## Outputs